nejohnson2/osx-install/README.md

-# nejohnson2's Yosemite setup
+# nejohnson2's macOS Sierra setup

-Shell scripts for automated OSX machine setup.
+Shell scripts for automated macOS machine setup.
 Requires [Xcode](https://developer.apple.com/downloads) and a network connection.

 ## Usage

-Edit any of the files in to your liking and then run `engage.sh` in your terminal
+Edit any of the files in to your liking and then run `setup.sh` in your terminal

-`engage.sh` will ask for your root password, and then:
+`setup.sh` will ask for your root password, and then:

   1. Apply system preferences (like hostname) (`preferences.sh`)
   2. Install commandline and gui software (specified in `Brewfile` and `Caskfile`)